wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

   - The 42nd possibility (YAKUTSK)
   - The 0th or 43rd possibility (can't set)
 - Player (Cases):
-  - The 1st possibility (SETUP - not considered, will be handled by checkIfTerritoryIsClaimed)
+  - The 1st possibility (SETUP)
-  - The 2nd possibility (NEUTRAL)
-  - The 3rd possibility (BLUE)
+  - The 2nd possibility (BLUE)
   - ...
-  - The 8th possibility (PURPLE)
+  - The 7th possibility (PURPLE)
-  - The 0th or 9th possibility (can't set)
+  - The 0th or 8th possibility (can't set)
 - Underlying territory object:
   - Null pointer (can't set, Martin's rules)
   - A pointer to the actual object
+    - If the PlayerColor in the Territory object does not match, return false.

 Output:
 - 0
 - 1
 - Something neither true nor false (can't set)
+- Some true value other than 1 (can't set)

 ## BVA Step 4
 ### Test 1:
 Input:
 - territory = ALASKA
 - player = BLUE
-- Territory object = [type = ALASKA, player = NEUTRAL]
+- Territory object = [type = ALASKA, player = PURPLE]

 Output = 0 (false)